-With regard to researchers who have been found to have carried out misconduct under R&D funding programs other than this program that are under the jurisdiction of the national government or an independent administrative corporation and are government-financed either wholly or in part, and whose application to and eligibility for participation in these programs has been restricted, application to and eligibility for participation in this program shall also be restricted for the duration of the restrictions imposed.
-This includes newly solicited programs to be started in or after FY2020.
-It should be noted that programs that these restrictions also apply to programs completed prior to FY2019.
+With regard to researchers who have been found to have carried out misconduct under competitive funding programs etc. (including programs for which new applications are solicited in FY2021 or later, and programs completed in or before FY2020) other than this program, which are under the jurisdiction of the national government or an independent administrative agency and are government-financed either wholly or in part, and whose application to and eligibility for participation in these programs has been restricted, application to and eligibility for participation in these programs has been restricted, application to and eligibility for participation in these programs has been restrictions imposed.
 In the case that the relevant researcher's application to or participation in this program becomes known after adoption by another program, adoption by the relevant program may be cancelled.
-Furthermore, in the case that the relevant researcher's participation in the program becomes known after the conclusion of the contracted R&D agreement, the relevant agreement may be cancelled.
+Furthermore, in the case that the relevant researcher's participation in this program becomes known after the conclusion of the contracted R&D agreement, the relevant agreement may be cancelled.